abaldeweg/warehouse-server/README.md

-# monorepo-go
+# warehouse-server

-monorepo-go is a database to manage your warehouse.
+warehouse-server is a database to manage your warehouse.

 ## Getting Started